A Foundation for the people of Schenectady

 Our Staff

-Robert A. Carreau, Foundation Secretary, and Executive Director
+Robert A. Carreau, executive director and Foundation secretary

 Prior to his work with the Foundation, Carreau led the United Way of Schenectady County as its CEO.
 He earned a master's degree in Political Communications from the State University at Albany.